axboe/fio/HOWTO.rst

 	Otherwise, the field shows if the command has the highest RT priority class or not.
 Also see	`Log File Formats`_.

+.. option:: log_issue_time=bool

+	If this is set, the iolog options will include the command issue time for the I/O entry as well as the other data values.
+Defaults to 0 meaning that command issue times are not present in logs.
+Also see `Log File Formats`_.
+This option shall be set together with :option:`write_lat_log` and :option:`log_offset`.

 .. option:: log_compression=int

 	If this is set, fio will compress the I/O logs as it goes, to keep the